dashingsoft/pyarmor/docs/man.rst

 License Type`

 Option ``--platform`` is used to specify the target platform of obfuscated scripts if target platform is different from build platform.
+Use this option multiple times if the obfuscated scripts are being to run many platforms.
+From v5.7.5, the platform names are standardized, all the available platform names list here :ref:`Standard Platform Names`

 Option ``--restrict`` is used to set restrict mode, :ref:`Restrict Mode`

 By default the runtime files will be saved in the separated folder ``pytransform`` as package::